terascope/chaos-assets/README.md

 # chaos-assets

-> Teraslice chaos asset bundle
+> Teraslice chaos asset bundle.
+Used to intentionally create errors in teraslice jobs for testing and debugging.

 ## Getting Started